System Design Space

 Imports only flow downward through the architecture

-A feature module may depend on the shared kernel, but not directly on a neighboring feature.
-Cross-domain scenarios should go through a public contract or orchestration layer.
+A feature module may depend on the shared kernel, but not directly on a neighboring module.
+Cross-domain scenarios go through a public contract or orchestration layer.

 UI components split into local and platform primitives

-Buttons, modal shells, and token-aware typography belong to the platform.
-Domain widgets like a pricing table or document toolbar should not leak into shared too early.
+Buttons, modal shells, and token-aware typography belong to the frontend platform.
+Domain widgets like pricing tables or document toolbars should not leak into the shared kernel too early.

 The route tree should reflect ownership and lazy-loading boundaries.
-Nested layouts and loaders should not accidentally pull the whole runtime of every module.
+Nested layouts and loaders should not accidentally pull the whole client runtime for every module.

-Telemetry, error boundaries, auth guards, and feature-flag evaluation need one integration pattern so debugging and rollout do not depend on local team style.
+Telemetry, error boundaries, auth guards, and feature-flag evaluation need one integration pattern so debugging and staged rollout do not depend on a local team style.

 Team operating model

-• Each feature module has an owner team, a public API, and explicit deprecation rules.
+• Each feature module has an owning team, a public module API, and rules for deprecating older contracts.

 • The shared kernel goes through stricter review than local domain code because its blast radius is much higher.

-• Architectural dependency rules are captured in ADRs or import-policy checks, not in informal agreements.
+• Architectural dependencies are captured in ADRs or import policies, not in informal agreements.

 • Refactoring starts with clearer module boundaries, not with an early jump to micro-frontends.